-1/2 - 1 credit
+L/2 - 1 credit

-This elective course will give students a deeper understanding of the impact of criminal law and civil law upon their daily lives.
+The Street Law course is designed to give students a deeper understanding of the impact of criminal law and civil law upon their daily lives.
 Court structure, criminal procedure, civil rights, and other legal issues will be examined.
 This course is available to juniors and seniors only.